binary-manu/arch-ansible/README.md

   `roles/utils/defaults/main.yaml`
 * `xutils` installs some X utilities (listed in `roles/xutils/defaults/main.yaml`
+* `audio` installs audio-related packages.
+It is disabled by default.
+  Add the tag to the call to enable it.

 Roles which install X apps will automatically pull X.org as a dependency.